-Within Google Analytics there is also an option that tracks surfing behavior of different devices and keeps track of the number of sessions.
-You should also describe this in your DNSMPI page if you have enabled this.
+Within Google Analytics, there is also an option that tracks the surfing behavior of different devices and keeps track of the number of sessions.
+You should also describe this on your DNSMPI/Opt-out Preferences page if you have enabled this.

 Sharing for advertising purposes